 Granada is the perfect weekend break destination.
 In two days, you’ll be able to visit all the main highlights and explore the Moorish backstreets and hidden attractions.

-If you have three days, you’ll also have time to take a day trip to other parts of Andalucía – recommendations below.
+If you have three days, you’ll also have time to take a day trip to other parts of Andalucía.
+Read our guide to the best places to visit in Andalucia for some ideas.

 BEST TIME TO VISIT GRANADA

-The best time to visit Granada is April and May, when the temperatures average from 19°C to 24°C, and the city is not yet busy with mid-summer travellers.
+The best time to visit Granada is April and May, when temperatures average 19°C to 24°C and the city is not yet busy with mid-summer travellers.

 The busiest period is June and August when the city buzzes with tourists.
 The warm evening temperatures are ideal for exploring the old town.
 However, during this time, daytime temperatures can rise to the mid-30s.

 September and October are also excellent times to visit.
-Between mid- and low-season, the temperatures are back to being more pleasant, and the crowds are starting to thin out.
+Between the mid- and low seasons, temperatures are more pleasant, and crowds are starting to thin out.

 granada guide